cinnamonscript/cinnamonscript.github.io/README.md

 * JavaScript

 ## Features
-A clean and modern design
+* A clean and modern design
-Responsive layout for optimal viewing on different devices A section for showcasing my skills, including both technical and soft skills A portfolio section featuring my past projects and their descriptions An about me section to provide a brief overview of my background and experiences Contact form for visitors to get in touch with me
+* Responsive layout for optimal viewing on different devices
+* A section for showcasing my technical skills
+* An education section featuring my past achievements
+* An about me section to provide a brief overview of my background and experiences
+* Contact details for visitors to get in touch with me

 ## Getting Started
 If you would like to make changes to the website or run it locally on your machine, follow these steps: